 You are liable for any damage or injury caused by the foster animal while in your care.
 The SPCA of Texas will not cover the cost of damage to your property, public property, or the property of others, nor the cost of medical care sought out for injuries.

+Foster parents must have reliable transportation that does not involve public transport or ride sharing services.
 Please make sure animals are kept secure during transport: Dogs should either be crated in the back seat or confined using a seat belt clip or other safe means.
 Cats and other small mammals are required to be crated.
 It is strictly prohibited to transport animals in the bed of a truck or in an open-air vehicle.

 SPCA of Texas is not to be held responsible for any and all claims related to traffic violations and/or vehicular law violations, any personal property damages including but not limited to the interior/exterior of your vehicle, injuries, disabilities, or death while transporting SPCA of Texas animals.